pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 This list will appear only if you've chosen to have the target's submission reviewed by a coach.
 Pick at least one evaluation criteria that the coach should use when reviewing submissions from students for this target.

 **How do you want the student to complete the target?**<br/>
-If you answered _No_ to whether a coach will review submissions for the target, then you'll need to pick one of three ways by which a student can complete the target on their own:
+If you answered _No_ to whether a coach will review submissions for the target, then you'll need to pick one of four ways by which a student can complete the target on their own:

 1. Simply mark the target as completed: No additional steps.
 2. Visit a link to complete the target: You'll be asked for the link.
-3. Take a quiz to complete that target: You'll need to prepare a quiz - the process for this is detailed below.
+3. Take a quiz to complete the target: You'll need to prepare a quiz - the process for this is detailed below.
+4. Submit a form to complete the target: You'll need to prepare a form with questions - the process for this is detailed below.

 **How should teams tackle this target?**<br/>
 If you have students grouped into teams, then you'll probably have some targets that you'd like them to tackle together.
 When creating a new target, this setting will default to _All students must submit individually_, which means that each student will need to submit on their own.
-If it's a reviewed milestone target, then all students in the team will need to pass for the team to [be eligible to level up](/users/taking_courses#leveling-up).
+If it's a reviewed target, then all students in the team will need to pass the target individually.

 For those targets where you expect students to work together and submit as a _unit_, you can choose the _Only one student in a team needs to submit_ option.
 Now, if any student in a team submits work on the target, the submission will be credited to all students in the team.
 If work on the target is reviewed by a coach, then the name of all students in the team will be listed next to the submission, and any feedback on the submission will be sent to all linked students.